doublesecretagency/craft-googlemaps/docs/models/visitor-model.md

 ### `raw`

-_object_ - The original data used to create this Visitor Model.
+_array_ - The original data used to create this Visitor Model.
 Contains the full response from the original geolocation service.